miket7f/miket7f.github.io/pages/Electronics Circuits.md

 UART does not use a clock line to synchronize the data transmission.
 Instead, both devices must agree on a common speed, known as the baud rate.
 Common baud rates include 9600, 115200, and others.
 Both devices must be configured to use the same baud rate for successful communication.

 Obviously, there would be more information to add to describe UART, but for designing your own this rough understanding will be enough.

+#### Memory
+Another aspect of microcontrollers are its memory sources.
+The three most essential ones are: Flash memory, RAM, and EEPROM.

+Each of them usually serves a specific purpose.
+The flash memory is where the microcontroller firmware and program are stored.
+The EEPROM stores small amounts of information that last over many power cycles, such as configuration settings and calibration data.
+Finally, the RAM memory is used for temporal data storage and manipulation while the microcontroller is running.
+For example to store variables and buffers.
+##### Flash
+Flash memory is a non-volatile memory, which means that the information is retained even after power is turned off.
+Each flash memory chip consists of several blocks, which are further divided into pages.
+These pages consist of multiple floating-gate MOSFETs that can store either a zero or a one.
+Flash memory is a type of electrically erasable and programmable read-only memory (EEPROM).
+As its name suggests, we can erase stored data, program new data, and read data.
+However, programming data is not possible for single bits; instead, we must erase and program entire blocks of the flash memory.

+Flash memories have a limited life-cycle, meaning we cannot continuously erase and program data onto them indefinitely, as the floating-gate MOSFETs would degrade over time.
+This limited write/erase cycle is a crucial consideration for their use.

+These characteristics define flash memory's use cases, such as storing firmware or software.
+These types of data do not require frequent erasing and programming, typically only a few hundred times at maximum over the device's lifetime.

+##### EEPROM
+Even though the Flash memory is a type of EEPROM, it is common to treat Flash memories and EEPROMs as two distinct types of memory in microcontrollers as they both come with different use cases.

+Similarly to the Flash memory, the EEPROM is also non-volatile and doesn't loose information upon shut-down.
+The first difference is that each byte of the EEPROM is individually programmable and doesn't require the user to erase an entire block.
+The disadvantage of this individualistic access is a lower reading and writing speed, as well as a smaller memory density.
+However, EEPROMs come with the additional advantage of enduring more erase/program cycles.

+Out of those characteristics, it makes sense that the EEPROM is used to store data that must remain on the device after power-down but will be changed often.
+Examples for that would be the storage of configurations settings, user preferences, and calibration data.

+##### RAM
+The last type of memory that we will discuss is the random access memory or RAM.
+Compared to the other two memory sources it is volatile, which means that its data is lost after power down.
+RAM is called "random access" because any memory location can be accessed directly, regardless of its location in the memory hierarchy.
+Its smallest units are either capacitors (Dynamic RAM) or flip-flops (Static RAM).
+These components allow for even faster read/write speeds than floating-gate MOSFETs.

+Due to the very fast read/write speeds and the fact that its data storage is only temporary, the RAM's use cases are to provide the central processing unit (CPU) with data that it needs to quickly access while program execution.

 #### Programming
 Programming a microcontroller typically involves a bootloader, which is a small program pre-installed in the microcontroller's memory.
 When the microcontroller is powered on, it first runs the bootloader.
 During this limited time, the bootloader waits for communication from the PC.
 The PC can signal to the bootloader that it wants to upload new code, a process often done via UART.